Vincent Pepi: Biography

 from time to time, but preferred his own studio and a more solitary existence.
-A graphics business which he created permitted him to live and paint while freeing him from the necessity of regularly exhibiting his work.
-His choice to live in Italy from 1949–51, during a crucial time in the formation of the New York School, as well as his preference for painting in a consistently smaller format, may have obscured the recognition and fame that otherwise might have been his.
+A graphics business that he created permitted him to live and paint while freeing him from the necessity of regularly exhibiting his work.
+His choice to live in Italy from 1949 to 1951, during a crucial time in the formation of the New York School, as well as his preference for painting in a consistently smaller format, may have obscured the recognition and fame that otherwise might have been his.

 The artist's acknowledged sources range from old masters to the Futurists (especially Boccioni and Balla): from Klee and Kandinsky to Matta, Gorky and Pepi's contemporaries.
 His academically trained teacher in Italy, Beppe Guzzi, helped him to incorporate rigorous discipline into his painting, as well as introducing him to a number of important Italian painters and sculptors.
-Like Pollock and other Abstract Expressionists he admires, Pepi has always loved music, particularly jazz, going as far as learning to play the tenor saxophone.
-Color and music appear parallel to him: the artist/ musician improvises with both.
-And so it follows that Pepi's own automatic painting and line poems" are reminiscent of works by Paul Klee, with the latter's powerful equations of color, line and music.
+Like Pollock and other Abstract Expressionists he admired, Pepi loved music, particularly jazz, going as far as learning to play the tenor saxophone.
+Color and music appeared parallel to him: the artist/ musician improvises with both.
+And so it follows that Pepi's own automatic painting and line poems are reminiscent of works by Paul Klee, with the latter's powerful equations of color, line and music.

-Pepi defines himself as an academic artist, but one who felt he had to take that "main highway between Cézanne and Kandinsky".
+Pepi defined himself as an academic artist, but one who felt he had to take that "main highway between Cézanne and Kandinsky".
 His paintings do indeed, reveal a Cézanne-like underpinning of abstract structure, while adopting the free improvisatory phase of Kandinsky at the same time.
-It is the revelation of the unconscious that Pepi seeks in his work.
-He wants his work to be spontaneous and uncontrived.
+It is the spontaneous and uncontrived revelation of the unconscious that Pepi sought in his work.

-This biography was realized from the writings of Greta Berman, Author, Art Historian, Juilliard School of Music, New York.
+This biography was realized from the writings of Greta Berman, art historian, Juilliard School of Music, New York.